American Guild of Organists

+The American Guild of Organists (AGO) is "the national professional association serving the organ and choral music fields.
+The Guild serves approximately 250 chapters and 10,000 members throughout the United States and abroad.
+The mission of the American Guild of Organists is to foster a thriving community of musicians who share their knowledge and inspire passion for the organ."
+It is a non-profit corporation headquartered in New York and registered under section 501(c)(3) of the U.S. tax code since 1955.

 Membership is not limited to professional organists, but is open to anybody with an interest in organs and organ music.
-As of 2020, there are approximately 14,000 voting members in all categories of membership.
+As of 2026, there are approximately 10,000 voting members in all categories of membership.
 The AGO's current president is Eileen Hunt, elected in 2022.

 The guild seeks to set and maintain high musical standards and to promote understanding and appreciation of all aspects of organ and choral music.

 Founders

-Among the 145 founding members of the guild were Benjamin Dwight Allen, John W. Bischoff, Dudley Buck, George Whitefield Chadwick, Kate Sara Chittenden, Charles Whitney Coombs, Gaston Dethier, Clarence Dickinson, Clarence Eddy, Mary Chappell Fisher, Arthur Foote, William W. Gilchrist, Henry Houseley Henry Holden Huss, Bruno Klein, Ernst R. Kroeger, Benjamin Johnson Lang, Peter C. Lutkin, Charlotte Wells Saenger, Fannie Morris Spencer, Samuel Prowse Warren (also served as President of the AGO in 1902), and Herve D. Wilkins.
+Among the 145 founding members of the guild were Benjamin Dwight Allen, John W. Bischoff, Edward Morris Bowman, Dudley Buck, George Whitefield Chadwick, Kate Sara Chittenden, Charles Whitney Coombs, Gaston Dethier, Clarence Dickinson, Clarence Eddy, Mary Chappell Fisher, Arthur Foote, William W. Gilchrist, Henry Houseley Henry Holden Huss, Bruno Klein, Ernst R. Kroeger, Benjamin Johnson Lang, Peter C. Lutkin, Will C. Macfarlane, Charlotte Wells Saenger, Frank T. Southwick, Fannie Morris Spencer, Samuel Prowse Warren (also served as President of the AGO in 1902), and Herve D. Wilkins.
+Gerrit Smith was the AGO's first warden and later served as president of the organization.
 Clifford Demarest also played an important role in its first two decades.